swaechter/angularj-universal/README.md

     imports: [
         AppModule,
         ServerModule,
-        ModuleMapLoaderModule // Add this line
+        // ModuleMapLoaderModule // Add this line // TODO: Check how to add this line - lazy loading is at the moment not supported!
     ],
     bootstrap: [AppComponent],
 })